A tree perspective on stick-breaking models in covariate-dependent mixtures: Introduction

+Our work is motivated by the observation that some well-known properties of existing stick-breaking models, for example the stochastic ordering of the resulting weights, are in fact attributable to this lopsided-tree structure, whereas the key benefits of stick-breaking models, such as the ability to transform modeling and Bayesian computation into binary regression problems, require only a dyadic tree structure which need not be lopsided.
+It is therefore a promising strategy to resolve some limitations of stick-breaking models by generalizing beyond the lopsided tree to different dyadic tree structures, while maintaining the modeling and computational benefits.
+A natural question is whether such a generalization is practically useful.
+The short answer, as we shall demonstrate, is indeed yes.
+The choice of the tree structure can substantially influence statistical inference under stick-breaking models.

+More specifically, we show that in the context of covariate-dependent mixture modeling, which is a major field of application for stick-breaking models, common model specifications with a lopsided tree structure induce two undesirable characteristics that can severely deteriorate the quality of Bayesian inference in terms of increased posterior uncertainty and reduced computational efficiency.
+Some of these properties have been noted previously in the literature, but they were never attributed to the underlying lopsided tree structure, which we show is a major culprit.
+In addition, we show through a combination of theoretical analysis, numerical experiments, and a case study that these two undesirable features of stick-breaking models can be resolved by simply adopting an alternative dyadic tree structure, namely a ``balanced'' tree (illustrated in Figure~\ref{fig:treestructure}), corresponding to continually breaking off {\em both} remaining sticks at each stick-breaking step, without complicating the modeling and computational recipes that stick-breaking models enjoy.

-The first is that under common default hyperprior values, ``single-piece'' stick breaking induces a rather strong positive prior correlation in the random measures over covariate values, which can cause excessive borrowing of information across the covariates even when the corresponding cluster sizes vary sharply across covariate values, thereby deprecating the clustering at each covariate value.
-More concretely, Corollary~\ref{corollary:lowerbounds} in Section~\ref{sec:methods2} states that if the stick breaks have prior mean $0.5$ with non-negative pairwise correlations, then the prior cross-predictor correlation between random measures is lower-bounded by $1/3$. \cite{Rodriguez2011} noticed this lower bound and explained it as ``a consequence of our use of a common set of atoms at every [covariate]; even if the set of weights are independent from each other, the fact that the atoms are shared means that the distributions cannot be independent.''
-We show that the large size of this baseline correlation is determined largely by the particular way the weights are constructed from the stick breaks.
+What are these two undesirable characteristics of (lopsided-tree) stick-breaking processes in covariate-dependent mixture modeling?
+The first characteristic, which will be the focus of Section~\ref{sec:priorcorrelation}, is that under commonly adopted ``default'' specifications, covariate-dependent stick-breaking models can induce a strong positive prior correlation in the random measures over covariate values, which can cause excessive smoothing across the covariates even when the corresponding cluster sizes vary sharply across covariate values, thereby deprecating the clustering at each covariate value.
+This phenomenon was first explained in \cite{Rodriguez2011} in the context of probit-stick-breaking models as ``a consequence of our use of a common set of atoms at every [covariate]; even if the set of weights are independent from each other, the fact that the atoms are shared means that the distributions cannot be independent.''
+Interestingly, we show that it is the lopsided-tree structure underlying standard stick-breaking that multiplies the effects of shared atoms on prior correlation.